holydrug/registration-service/README.md

   I created that class which can generate token based on secret key (you can change it in application.yaml file) That token let you access endpoints if you paste it in Authorization header (e.g in Postman)

+### Login attempt ###

+  A created 3 listeners: Custom, onFailureAuthentication, onSuccessAuthentication that give information to block user after 10 attempts for 1 hour
+  Blocking is based on Guava cache

 ### Password Encoder ###

   I create Bean with PasswordEncoder type and return built in BCryptPasswordEncoder with 12 strength After that i can save password in bd

 ## Docker ##